 Facts and information about the coronavirus pandemic are constantly changing.
 Visit the CDC site for the most up-to-date information during the COVID-19 outbreak.

-There are over one million confirmed cases of COVID-19 in the United States, and we are seeing more new cases every day.
+There are more than six million confirmed cases of COVID-19 in the United States, and we are seeing more new cases every day.

 Vaccination is the best way to prevent the spread of disease; however, there is no vaccine that can prevent coronavirus disease 2019 (COVID-19).
 This means that the best way to prevent spreading COVID-19 is by avoiding exposure to the virus.
 That means staying home and practicing good hygiene.
 Wash your hands frequently, practice social distancing, and call the MANA Fever Hotline (479) 435-2500 if you think you may have COVID-19.